ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/service-registration.md

 - If the target also supports the @Rezolver.ICompiledTarget interface, then its @Rezolver.ICompiledTarget.GetObject* method will be used to get the object.
-- If the target can be cast to the type originally requested through the @Rezolver.IContainer.Resolve* method, then target will be returned as the object.
+- If the target can be cast to the type originally requested through the @Rezolver.IContainer.Resolve* method, then the target will be returned as the object.

-The framework exploits both of these techniques to use the container as the source of its own services and configuration.
+The framework exploits both of these techniques to use the container as the source of its own services, configuration and options.

 # Next steps